JuliaTorrejon/Learn-Python/src/Python_Syntax/Arithmetics.md

 Instructions  |
 ------------  |
-Multiply two numbers together and assign the result to a variable called `product`.
+1.Multiply two numbers together and assign the result to a variable called `product`.
-What is the remainder when `1398` is divided by `11`?
-Save the results in a variable called `remainder`.       |
+2.What is the remainder when `1398` is divided by `11`?
+Save the results in a variable called `remainder`.

 ```python
 product = 2 * 2